 • Reassure the child that they were right to tell you and show acceptance

-• Let the child know what you are going to do next and that you will let them know what happens
+• Let the child know what you are going to do next and that you will let them know

 • Contact the appropriate senior member of staff or agency

 • Consider your own feelings and seek pastoral support if needed

 When a child has made a disclosure, the member of staff should: